xbgmsharp/postgsail/docs/ERD/Self‐hosted-installation-guide on AWS.md

 ***PGSAIL_EMAIL_FROM***
 ***PGSAIL_EMAIL_SERVER***
 Pgsail does not include a built in email service - only hooks to send email via an existing server.
 You can install an email service on the ubuntu host or use a third party service like gmail.
 If you chose to use a local service, be aware that some email services will filter it as spam unless you’ve properly configured it.

-***PGSAIL_APP_URL***
-This is the full url (with domain name or IP) that you access PGSAIL via.
-Once nginx ssl proxy is added this may need to be updated.
-(Service restart required after changing?)

-***PGSAIL_API_URL***
-This is the API URL that’s used for the boat and user access.
-Once apache or nginx ssl proxy is added this may need to be updated. (same restart?)

 ***Other ENV variables***
 ```